 “Our message to him will be that Labor must oppose the bill outright and as soon as possible.”

 “This is so Labor can begin the task of educating the public about why the bill is a threat to social minorities.”

 “A threat to fundamental Australian values like equality before the law”

 “A threat to Labor’s legacy of a strong state and federal anti-discrimination laws.”

 Effective LGBTIQ consultation

-2. The proposed laws will negatively effect people beyond the LGBTIQ communities.
-Therefore, consultations should occur with other affected groups including people with disability, women’s health organisations, family planning organisations, and racial and religious minorities.
+2. The proposed laws will negatively affect people beyond the LGBTIQ communities.
+Therefore, consultations should occur with other affected groups including people with disabilities, women’s health organisations, family planning organisations, and racial and religious minorities.

 3. Anthony Albanese and other politicians should consult across the nation.
-The bill will directly effect Tasmanianians, overriding the existing state Anti-Discrimination Act.
+The bill will directly affect Tasmanianians, overriding the existing state Anti-Discrimination Act.

 Meanwhile, the new PFLAG+ website encourages anyone opposed to the legislation to write to the government and let them know the depth of community opposition to the bill.